wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/introduction.md

 ## Learning objectives

-In this module, you’ll learn to:
+In this module, you'll learn to:

 - Explain what the wpa R package is, and how it can be useful when analyzing Workplace Analytics data
 - Install R and set up the wpa R package